Krishnaganth22/PhonePe_GeoVisualization/README.md

 Project Structure
 The project is organized into the following directories:

-data: Contains raw data files obtained from various sources.
+Data: Contains raw data files obtained from various sources.
 scripts: Contains Python scripts used for data extraction, transformation, and loading into the database.
 visualizations: Contains Jupyter notebooks or Python scripts for data visualization using libraries like Matplotlib, Seaborn, and Plotly.
 docs: Contains documentation files related to the project.